iknowtavonga/instagram-explore-clone/README.md

 ## App version

 The app version was a little more complicated than the web version as it had more grid elements included along with a sticky header and fixed footer.
 If more time arises i might optimise the app version for tablet devices because the elements look stretched on those devices.

+### Header
+#### Header Top
+* Search bar
+* Scan button

+#### Header Bottom

+The header bottom sticks to the top of the screen when the user scrolls down
+* hashtag buttons

+### Main

+* Reels video
+* Pictures only grid
+* Pictures and video grid
+* Pictures only grid

+The grid system is separated into different groups as shown above.
+This is not a nested grid system but individual grid systems that have been combined to make one whole grid.